It's time to talk about IBM Rational Developer for IBM i

 The product isn’t universally used across the IBM i community, because it’s not free.
 It's actually very expensive (IMHO of course) and those software developers that can afford it enjoy the productivity improvements they get from a graphical and modern IDE, particularly compared to older greenscreen coding environments like PDM and SEU.

-The short answer to why RDi can be summarized as:
+The short answer to both these questions can be summarized as: